50 Hoosier children died of abuse or neglect in 2020, according to DCS

-INDIANAPOLIS — 50 Hoosier children died due to abuse or neglect in 2020, the Department of Child Services said in a report released Thursday.
+INDIANAPOLIS — There were 50 Hoosier children who died from abuse or neglect in 2020, the Department of Child Services said in a report released Thursday.

 Marion and Lake counties recorded the state’s highest number of child fatalities, recording seven deaths caused by abuse or neglect.